 Two more minutes!
 How to help neurodivergent kids transition between activities.

 Transitioning between tasks can be tough for neurodivergent kids, particularly when they are in the “flow” of an enjoyable activity.
 Also, when an activity requires transitions within itself, it can be very taxing to keep switching.
-For example, I personally hate reading instructions, then switching to following through with those directions.
-If there is an Ikea dresser to put together I would rather just “wing it” as opposed to switching back and forth between reading and activity dozens of times.

 There are three stages to each transition and a lot that can go off the rails between each stage: